-Tuition includes courses during which the entire class teaches choirs under teacher supervision.
+Tuition includes courses during which the entire class teaches choirs supervised by teachers.

-In addition, choir conducting can be part of boarding school training courses on the 4th semester.
+In addition, choir conducting is part of the school training courses on the 4th semester.

 1st to 2nd semester

 After the 2nd semester: overall 1st year evaluation for jazz/pop choir conducting, classical choir conducting, and development as a music teacher.